awslabs/aws-deployment-framework/src/lambda_codebase/initial_commit/bootstrap_repository/adf-accounts/README.md

   to an existing AWS support subscription when an account is created.
   Currently ADF only supports basic or enterprise.
   **NB: This is for activating enterprise support on account creation only.
-  As a prerequisite your organization master account must already have enterprise support activated**
+  As a prerequisite your organization management account must already have enterprise support activated.**
 - `alias`: AWS account alias.
 Must be unique globally otherwise cannot be created.
 Check [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html) for further details.
 If the account alias is not created or already exists,